 Between 1998-2001, Secretary Johnson served as General Counsel of the U.S. Air Force.
 He also served as an Assistant United States Attorney for the Southern District of New York from 1989-1991, trying 12 cases before a jury and arguing 11 appeals in three years.

 Secretary Johnson has received numerous awards and acknowledgments, including three Department of Defense medals for distinguished public service and nine honorary degrees.
-Secretary Johnson has twice been a guest lecturer at the distinguished Oxford Union in England.
-He received a J.D. from Columbia Law School and a B.A. from Morehouse College.
+On three occasions, Secretary Johnson has been a guest lecturer or debater at the distinguished Oxford Union in England, and in 2015 delivered the annual Green Foundation Lecture at Westminster College in Missouri.
+His November 2012 address at the Oxford Union, “How Will the War Against al Qaeda End?,” received international attention and acclaim.
+Secretary Johnson received a J.D. from Columbia Law School and a B.A. from Morehouse College.

 BOARDS AND OTHER PROFESSIONAL AFFILIATIONS